Konče Municipality: Geography

 The Municipality of Konče is located in southeastern North Macedonia, about 150 km from the capital Skopje.
 The municipality is part of the Radovis region, and is statistically part of the Southeastern Statistical Region.
 Within the Municipality of Konče, there are 14 villages: Gabrevci, Garvan, Gorna Vrashtica, Gorni Lipovik, Dedino, Dolna Vrashtica, Dolni Lipovik, Dolni Radesh, Zagorci, Konche, Lubnica, Negrenovci, Rakitac, and Skorush.
 The center of the municipality is the village of Konče, from which the name of the municipality was derived.
 Some of these villages are currently not inhabited.
 Per the 2002 census, the municipality has a total population of 3,690 inhabitants with a population density of 15.17 inhabitants per square kilometer and a total area of 233.05 square kilometers.
 The municipality borders Štip Municipality to the north, Radoviš Municipality and Vasilevo Municipality to the east, Negotino Municipality and Demir Kapija Municipality to the west, and Strumica Municipality and Valandovo Municipality to the south.
 Mount Serta is a mountain above the village of Konče and, in the south of the municipality, is the man-made lake Mantovo.
 The river Kriva Lakavica, a tributary of Bregalnica, runs through the municipality to the village Dolni Lipovikj.

 Demographics

-The municipality has 2,725 residents according to the 2021 Macedonian census.
+The municipality has 2,725 inhabitants according to the 2021 North Macedonia census.
 Ethnic groups in the municipality:

 The total number of students in the municipality in 2011, in comparison to the total number of students in 2007, increased for 6.5%.
 Konce is the second municipality in North Macedonia by rise of the total number of students.